Azkae/emacs-conf/README.md

 In `Profiles` -> `Advanced` -> `Sementic History`:
 Set to `Run command`, with value: `$PATH_TO/emacsclient -n \2 \1`

+Make sure to install all versions of Fira Mono (Medium, Regular & Bold)

 ### How to reproduce bugs:
 `emacs -Q -l ~/.emacs.d/straight/repos/straight.el/bootstrap.el`